ken012git/ken012git.github.io/_pages/about.md

 news: true  # includes a list of news items
 work_experience: true # includes a list of work experience
 selected_papers: true # includes a list of papers marked as "selected={true}"
+misc: true # includes a list of miscellaneous

 ---